RominaZe/RT1/robot-sim/README.md

 ![image](https://github.com/RominaZe/RT1/assets/146995126/f124557d-1581-402d-a782-0b5c5904b492)

-Explanation
+Marker Aggregation Robot
 ------------
- This project's goal is to grab every token of a certain area a then put it all together in one point.
- The code should make the robot:
-* Go to the center of the arena
-* See the markers that are in the area
+The objective of this project is to create a robot that can collect tokens from a designated area and consolidate them into a single point.
+The robot will follow these steps:

+1. **Navigate to the Center**: The robot will autonomously move to the central location within the arena.
+2. **Observe Markers**: Once positioned at the center, the robot will scan the surroundings to detect markers present in the specified area.
+3. **Token Collection Strategy**:
-* Pick the first marker that he saw in the point before and release it in the center
+* The robot will initially pick up the first marker it encounters.
+* It will then release this marker at the central point.
-* Pick the other markers and release it beside the first one
+* Subsequently, the robot will collect the remaining markers and position them adjacent to the first one.

+By following this process, the robot will effectively aggregate all the markers into a single consolidated point.

 ```python
 	v = [] #list of token